hmcts/ops-runbooks/aks/redeploying-aks-clusters.md

 - Delete old cluster:
   - CFT: We are currently manually stopping and deleting the old cluster in the Azure Portal for CFT until we have a code solution similar to SDS.
-  - SDS: Remove old cluster code from [this file](https://github.com/hmcts/aks-sds-deploy/blob/master/environments/aks/demo.tfvars), like in this [PR](https://github.com/hmcts/aks-sds-deploy/pull/208), once merged into master this will destroy the cluster.
+  - SDS: Remove old cluster code from [this file](https://github.com/hmcts/aks-sds-deploy/blob/master/environments/aks/demo.tfvars), like in this [PR](https://github.com/hmcts/aks-sds-deploy/pull/208), once merged into master run the [pipeline](https://dev.azure.com/hmcts/PlatformOperations/_build?definitionId=482) in apply mode.
 ## Known issues

 ### Neuvector